Hon Hai's Apple pie under threat from Pegatron

-TAIPEI (Reuters) - Hon Hai Precision Industry Co Ltd (2317.TW), the world’s largest electronics contract manufacturer, faces growing competition from cross-town rival Pegatron Corp (4938.TW), a company that is just a quarter of its size by revenue.
+TAIPEI, May 13 (Reuters) - Hon Hai Precision Industry Co Ltd , the world’s largest electronics contract manufacturer, faces growing competition from cross-town rival Pegatron Corp, a company that is just a quarter of its size by revenue.

-Hon Hai, better known by its trading name Foxconn, draws an estimated 60 to 70 percent of its revenue from assembling gadgets and other work for Apple Inc (AAPL.O).
-But it has been struggling to grow in a smartphone market increasingly dominated by Samsung Electronics Co Ltd (005930.KS).
+Hon Hai, better known by its trading name Foxconn, draws an estimated 60 to 70 percent of its revenue from assembling gadgets and other work for Apple Inc. But it has been struggling to grow in a smartphone market increasingly dominated by Samsung Electronics Co Ltd.

 Fellow Taiwanese manufacturer Pegatron wants to grab more orders to assemble the fast-selling iPhone and iPad from the California-based tech giant.
 Analysts say Pegatron offers more competitive pricing - at the expense of lower margins - and appears to be succeeding in pulling in more orders from Apple.